lizaodawn/IMMARKUS-wiki-clone/03-Designing-a-Data-Model.md

-In IMMARKUS, the data model is based on the concepts of entity classes and properties.
+In IMMARKUS you can define a data model consisting of entity classes and properties.
+A well-designed data model can help ensure that you gather data systematically and tailored to the research questions the annotation process is aimed to address.
+Data models can also help ensure consistency in collaborative research projects.

-In short, we use **entity classes** to annotate specific concepts or things (e.g., a city wall); and we use **properties** to record specific details about entity classes (e.g., the name, dimension, and location).
+**Entity classes** are used to annotate classes of concepts or things (e.g., a city wall, a bridge, a human figure, an animal, a plant); **properties** can be used to record specific details about entity classes (e.g., name, dimension, location, identifier).
 You can create and view entities and properties both in the [annotation mode](https://github.com/rsimon/immarkus/wiki/04-Annotating-Image) and the [data model mode](https://github.com/rsimon/immarkus/wiki/03-Designing-Data-Model).

-In the **hierarchical data model**, we can define common properties that are shared between parent and child entity classes.
+In the IMMARKUS **hierarchical data model**, you can define common properties that are shared between parent and child entity classes.
 Child classes inherit properties from parent classes.
-We can also define properties that are specific to child classes.
+We can also define properties that are particular to child classes.

 # Creating Entities and Properties in Annotation Mode

-To create entities in the image gallery, click the subfolder containing the images you want to work with.
-(If you cannot find the image gallery, see **figure 2** in the [Interface Overview](https://github.com/rsimon/immarkus/wiki/02-Interface-Overview)) This will open the images in the folder.
+To create entities in the Image Gallery, click the subfolder containing the images you want to work with.
+(If you cannot find the image gallery, see **Figure 2** in the [Interface Overview](https://github.com/rsimon/immarkus/wiki/02-Interface-Overview)) This will open the images in the folder.

 1. In the Image Gallery, decide which part of the image you would like to tag and [draw a shape](https://github.com/rsimon/immarkus/wiki/04-Annotating-Image#draw-annotations).